sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 Varying geographies may include rural areas with limited access, urban areas with lots of noise and distractions, and suburban areas with established communities already.
 Social & location-based features may be harder to navigate in more rural areas (Feature #4).

-The application can better support multiple environments by also including an option to randomly generated communities with users from varying environments to diversify the communities and allow more cross-cultural communication.
+The application can better support multiple environments by also including an option to randomly generate communities with users from varying environments to diversify the communities and allow more cross-cultural communication.

 ### Insight 3: Value - Value Tensions